 Appeals are not intended to provide the applicant with an opportunity to challenge the evaluation and assessment of the advisory panel.
 Disagreement with the judgment of the advisory panel or the amount of the award is not grounds for an appeal.

-Applicants considering an appeal should contact Charon Battles, Deputy Director for Programs, for advice and guidance.
+Applicants considering an appeal should contact Heather Doughty, Deputy Executive Director, for advice and guidance.
 The appeal of an award decision must be made in writing ten business days from the date of the notification of the award.
-Letters of appeal should be addressed to the PCA’s Executive Director.
+Letters of appeal should be addressed to the PCA’s Executive Director, Karl Blischke.
 The letter should identify the error or omission and the effect such error had on the recommendation of the advisory panel.
 If the appeal is supported by the PCA’s Council, funds will be awarded only if they are available.